Persona (1966 film): Critical reception

 The film was released to favorable reviews in the Swedish and U.S. press.

-In Sweden, Dagens Nyheter critic Olaf Lagercrantz said that a cult following of Swedish critics had developed by October 1966 and coined the name Person(a)kult for them.
+In Sweden, Dagens Nyheter critic Olof Lagercrantz said that a cult following of Swedish critics had developed by October 1966 and coined the name Person(a)kult for them.
 In Svenska Dagbladet, Stig Wikander called it "a gnostic quest for divine nothingness".
 In 1966, theologian Hans Nystedt compared the film to the writings of Hjalmar Sundén.
 The film ranked 1st on Cahiers du Cinéma's Top 10 Films of the Year List in 1967.

 The Swedish Film Institute magazine Chaplin reported that the Person(a)kult had spread beyond Sweden by 1967.
 In one of his early reviews, Roger Ebert gave the film four stars; he called it "a difficult, frustrating film", and said that it (and Elisabet) "stubbornly refuse to be conventional and to respond as we expect".
 Bosley Crowther, writing for The New York Times, called Persona a "lovely, moody film which, for all its intense emotionalism, makes some tough intellectual demands".
 Crowther wrote that its "interpretation is tough", and "Miss Ullmann and Miss Andersson just about carry the film—and exquisitely, too".
 According to the Variety staff, "There is no denying the absorbing theme and the perfection in direction, acting, editing and lensing"; they called Andersson's performance a "tour de force", concluding: "Bergman has come up with probably one of his most masterful films technically and in conception, but also one of his most difficult ones".
 Times review stated that the film "fuses two of Bergman's familiar obsessions: personal loneliness and the particular anguish of contemporary woman".
 In the 1972 British Film Institute Sight & Sound poll, Persona was ranked the fifth-greatest film of all time, the highest placing of a Swedish film.
 Persona was 41st in Sight & Sound's 2002 directors' ranking of the greatest films.